-Hint: If the variable value is to be toggled, we recommend activating the Permanently read variable property.
+Hint: If the variable value is to be toggled or to be saved in the CEL with the new value and the old value, it is recommended that the Permanently read variable property is activated.

 QUERIES (REQUEST):

 If variables are not activated, values and status are queried from the driver if necessary.